ietf-wg-asdf/SDF/sdf.md

 The fragment identifier part of a global name defined in an SDF document is constructed from a JSON pointer that selects the element defined for this name in the SDF document.
+The absolute URI part is a copy of the default namespace.

+As a result, the
-The absolute URI part is a copy of the default namespace, i.e., the default namespace is always the target namespace for a name for which a definition is contributed.
+default namespace is always the target namespace for a name for which a definition is contributed.
-When emphasizing that name definitions are contributed to the default namespace, we therefore also call it the "target namespace" of the SDF document.
+When we want to emphasize that name definitions are contributed to the default namespace, we therefore also call it the "target namespace" of the SDF document.

 For instance, in {{example1}}, definitions for the following global names are contributed: